nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 nvidia::gxf::BlockMemoryPool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A memory pools which provides a maximum number of equally sized blocks of memory.
+A memory pool which provides a maximum number of equally sized blocks of memory.

 * Component ID: 92b627a3-5dd3-4c3c-976c-4700e8a3b96a
 * Base Type: nvidia::gxf::Allocator